 Several years ago I learned about EWG’s Skindeep website, the cosmetic database listing health and beauty products along with their ingredient safety ratings and health information.
 I checked it out, looked up my shampoo, conditioner, lotions, and sunscreen.
 And I was shocked!

-Most of them were rated “high-hazard” in terms of the numbers of toxic chemicals they contained.
-Many of them contained chemical ingredients that are known to cause learning disabilities, cancer and birth defects.
-I tossed them all and found new, natural or organic versions of everything.
+EWG had rated most of these as “high-hazard” in terms of the numbers of toxic chemicals they contained.
+These products contain chemical ingredients known to cause learning disabilities, cancer and birth defects.
+I tossed all mine and found new, natural or organic versions of everything.

 But I didn’t look up my cosmetics.
 After all, finding that perfect eyeliner or mascara that won’t smudge, or a lip color that will last can take years.
 Once you find your favorites, you’re loath to let them go.
 But are your cosmetics killing you?